Contents

 St. Peter's Basilica Facts

-7. St. Peter’s Basilica: Largest Church in the World
+7. St. Peter’s Basilica: Largest church in the world

 Made as a symbol of pride, St. Peter’s Basilica is grand by all measures.
 Measuring 448.1 feet, St. Peter’s Basilica consists of the tallest dome in the world.
 Its vast interiors cover more than 3.7 acres, while the entire area of the basilica is about 2.3 hectares.
 Outside the Basilica, St. Peter’s Square could host over 80,000 people.
 Often cited as the largest Christian Church in the world, St. Peter’s Basilica was named a World Heritage Site by UNESCO in 1984.